wrgeorge1983/Tom/README.md

 ## Goals

-- **Reusable primitives** - Provide common functionality (templating, parsing, queue handling, API glue) that can be consumed by multiple automation workflows or tools.
+- **Reusable primitives** - Provide common functionality (templating, parsing, SOT & Inventory integration, queueing, API glue) that can be consumed by multiple automation workflows or tools.
 - **Simple deployments** - A single `docker compose` setup for running all services together with dependencies (e.g., Redis).
 - **Support runtime changes** - You can update your service config as time goes on
 - **Support immutable state** - You can bake your own images so you're guaranteed to have an always redeployable artifact without a bunch of setup

+## Inspiration

+- [Netpalm](https://github.com/tbotnz/netpalm/) - Netpalm effectively invented the idea of a Network Automation Broker, and is the direct inspiration for Tom Smykowski.